MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/2-plan-deploy-verify.md

 Before you start deploying things in Azure, it's important to understand what your requirements are and how they map to offerings in Azure SQL.
 Using what you learned in the Azure SQL introduction module, it's time to make a plan.
 You need to answer the following questions:

-* Deployment method: Azure portal or command-line tools?
+* Deployment method: Azure portal or command-line interfaces?
 * Deployment option: VM, DB, Elastic Pool, MI, or Instance Pool?
-* Purchasing model: DTU or vCore?
+* Purchasing model (Azure SQL Database only): DTU or vCore?
 * Service tier (SLO): General purpose, business critical, or hyperscale?
-* Hardware: Gen4, Gen5, or something new?
+* Hardware: Gen5, or something new?
 * Sizing: number of vCores and data max size?

 In addition, and perhaps prior to answering the question above, you need to pick a workload that is either going to be migrated to Azure SQL or be "born in the cloud".
 If you are migrating, there are many tools and resources available to help you plan, assess, migrate, and optimize your database(s) and application.
 Resources are provided at the end of this module.